Liberty Weekend: July 4, 1986: Operation Sail, Americana music concert, and fireworks

 Later, the Boston Pops Orchestra conducted by John Williams conducted a concert of classic American music at Liberty State Park in New Jersey (the closest landmass to Liberty Island itself).
 It also featured musical performances from (in order) John Denver, Melissa Manchester, Clamma Dale with Simon Estes, Joel Grey, Whitney Houston, Johnny Cash, James Whitmore, and Barry Manilow.
 Also in attendance were notables such as Steven Spielberg, Amy Irving, Robert Dole, NYC Mayor Ed Koch, NY State Governor Mario Cuomo, Mr. and Mrs. Henry Kissinger, Itzhak Perlman, Cardinal O'Connor, Don King, Pierre Salinger, June Carter Cash, Alan Shepard, Diahann Carroll, and Coretta Scott King.

-This was followed by an address by Reagan aboard USS John F. Kennedy and a 30-minute fireworks display and concert, scored and conducted by Joe Raposo, the highlight of the night.
+This was followed by an address by Reagan aboard USS John F. Kennedy, and a 30-minute fireworks display and concert, scored and conducted by Joe Raposo, the highlight of the night.
 It was the largest fireworks display in American history, and at the time the largest in the world.
 The display included 22,000 aerial fireworks, launched from 30 barges and other vantage points, in addition to 18,000 set pieces.
 It was co-produced by four family-owned fireworks firms, namely the Zambelli, Grucci, Santore and Sousa families.

 July 5, 1986: grand reopening, concert

-On July 5, 1986, First Lady Nancy Reagan re-opened the statue to the public accompanied by 100 French and American young singers: Paris Boys Choir & Harlem Boys Choir.
+On July 5, 1986, First Lady Nancy Reagan re-opened the statue to the public accompanied by 100 French and American young singers: Paris Boys Choir and Harlem Boys Choir.

-At 4:30 pm, a "Great Blimp Race" took place over the Hudson River with four airships racing against each other for charity on a 12-mile course from the George Washington Bridge down to Battery Park in Lower Manhattan.
+At 4:30 pm, a "Great Blimp Race" took place over the Hudson River, with four airships racing against each other for charity on a 12-mile course from the George Washington Bridge down to Battery Park in Lower Manhattan.
 The race was filmed by a fifth airship, and two others circled the city.
 The race was won by the Fuji blimp in 15 minutes and 36 seconds.
 Resorts International came second, followed by McDonald's and Citibank.
-The winner received a two-foot long airship trophy from James Hoge, Daily News publisher, and the $25,000 Citibank Charity Challenge Cup fund went to the Boys' Clubs of America.
+The winner received a two-foot-long airship trophy from James Hoge, Daily News publisher, and the $25,000 Citibank Charity Challenge Cup fund went to the Boys' Clubs of America.

-That night, a joint concert by the New York Philharmonic and the US Marine Band was held in Central Park conducted by Zubin Mehta and Col. John Bourgeois with special guests (in order) Plácido Domingo, Joseph Flummerfelt, Marilyn Horne, Itzhak Perlman, Yo-Yo Ma, Sherrill Milnes and Leona Mitchell.
+That night, a joint concert by the New York Philharmonic and the United States Marine Band was held in Central Park conducted by Zubin Mehta and Col. John Bourgeois, with special guests (in order) Plácido Domingo, Joseph Flummerfelt, Marilyn Horne, Itzhak Perlman, Yo-Yo Ma, Sherrill Milnes and Leona Mitchell.
 At that time, a record-breaking 800,000 people were reported to have attended (largest audience in the world until 1994, and still the largest ever in the US and third largest ever recorded worldwide).